 We welcome students from both traditional and nontraditional paths into the PhD program.
 Our students have undergraduate degrees in mathematics, physics, computer science, engineering, chemistry, biochemistry, biology, pharmacology, genetics, and many other subjects.
 If you come to us with a more biological background, you will have the opportunity to obtain rigorous training in biophysical, chemical, and computational approaches to biological research.
 If yours is a more technical background, you will be getting your first sustained exposure to biological research during your PhD training at the Graduate School of Biomedical Sciences.

-Students of our Biophysics & Systems Pharmacology training program are widely published early in their academic and professional careers.
+Students of our Pharmacology, Therapeutics and Discovery training area are widely published early in their academic and professional careers.

 Meet Our Co-Directors